Key Stage 3 & Key Stage 4

 Our students find that more specialist and holistic educational, therapeutic and care provision is what is required to allow them to continue learning effectively.
 Some of our students join us from mainstream primary education settings, whilst others join us from a range of special schools and we accept students from around the country and abroad.

 Key Stage 3

 Key Stage 3 covers Years 7 to 9 in the National Curriculum and begins our students on their path to achieving nationally recognised qualifications to match their level of ability at the end of Key Stage 4 and Key Stage 5.

 At this key stage we have three main pathways which reflect the abilities and needs of our students:

-The Key Stage Three integrated curriculum caters for our Level 1 students with the most complex needs working between P4 and the National Curriculum.
+The Key Stage Three integrated curriculum caters for students with the most complex needs working between P4 and the National Curriculum.
 It continues to provide a broad and balanced curriculum, using the EQUALS Schemes of Work as a foundation for adapting the National Curriculum as appropriate to student need.
 Work is planned by termly topics and is cross-curricular in its implementation.
 These integrated classes follow an extensive multi-positional programme and develop early literacy skills through the use of PCS symbols.